code-souvenirs/needy-ghost-theme/README.md

 ###Credits:

-All the credits goes to [Ghost.org](ghost.org) for providing us with this beautiful blogging platform without any bullshit to deal with.
+Thank you @JohnONolan and the entire [Ghost.org](ghost.org) team and community for creating and supporting this amazing blogging platform.

 ---